-Not only will you be alerted to a visitor if you are at home, the integrated mobile app (Available for iOS and Android) will make sure you are alerted when you are out of the house too!
+Not only will you be alerted to a visitor if you are at home, but the integrated mobile app (Available for iOS and Android) will also make sure you are alerted when you are out of the house too!
 It has options to see, hear and speak to your visitor from afar.

 Both of these options scream out WIRELESS DOORBELL to me, and that is not just because I am an advocate of them either!

 Wireless doorbells have one battle it must fight that a wired doorbell doesn’t need to.

 That is the interference battle!

 The only interference that a wired doorbell is prone to, is the interference of someone accidentally cutting the wire!
 Not a common issue!

 Wireless, by design, has to get from the transmitter to the receiver for it to work.